Custom Aluminum Extrusions in Indiana

 The process of extruding aluminum alloy transforms the metal into an infinite assortment of useful products.
 Sapa Extrusion, the world’s largest soft alloy aluminum extruder, provides standard and custom aluminum extrusions in Indiana, throughout the Midwest, and across North America.

-Due to the unique characteristics of aluminum, extrusion profiles find uses in thousands of applications, such as in architectural components, framing applications, food processing and packaging, pharmaceuticals, building construction, robotics, aerospace, transportation (autos, planes, railways and marine), and more.
+Due to the unique characteristics of aluminum, extrusion profiles find uses in thousands of applications, such as in architectural components, framing applications, food processing and packaging, pharmaceuticals, building construction, robotics, transportation (autos, railways and marine), and more.

 Sapa’s facilities in Connersville, Elkhart and North Liberty, Indiana, are well-equipped with a variety of presses, including 1,675 ton (7"), 2,000 ton (9"), 3,600 ton (10"), 3,600 ton (12") and 6,000 ton (14", 16”).
 We have the capacity to supply all shapes, alloys and tempers, ranging in size from one millimeter to several feet long.